Shreypatel911/intern-take-home-project/README.md

   - Add path to the bin folder to your System Path (e.g. C:\Program Files\Apache\apache-maven-3.9.6\bin)
   - Verify using command 'mvn -v' in your terminal, It should show the version of Maven installed

-# Steps to download softwares on Mac
+# Steps to set up on Mac

 - Java
   - Download and install JDK 11 or higher